 We are committed to high quality education.
 We aim to create a culture in which students want to succeed and high achievement and excellence are positively viewed.

-This year all of our students who wanted to go to University got their first choice places apart from two, who still got into good Universities through clearing.
-We also placed students in the prestigious Russell Group.
+This year all of our students who wanted to go to University got, primarily, their first choice places, others got into good Universities through clearing.
+We also placed students more students than ever in the prestigious Russell Group.

-There were also some outstanding vocational results with our students achieving an average grade of Distinction allowing them to continue their studies at top Universities and in key Apprenteships.
+There were also some outstanding vocational results with our students achieving an average grade of Distinction allowing them to continue their studies at top Universities, such as Loughborough and Nottingham and in key Apprenteships.

 Some of our individual subjects achieved places in the top 1% of national grades.